w5xd/RC1101/construction.md

 <img src='RC1101-parts-on-desktop.jpg' alt='RC1101-parts-on-desktop.jpg' />

 <h3>Older LCD</h3>
 You are reading the documentation for design that uses the gen4 display device, the gen4-uLCD-32PT.
-Switch git branches if you have the older uLCD-32PTU device because it has different mounting dimensions and therefore different STL files to print an enclosure.
+There exists an older uLCD-32PTU device which has different mounting dimensions and therefore different STL files to print an enclosure.
-The parts to build this device, except for the PCB and the enclosure and the machine screws and nuts, are available at digikey.